coolcarly/coolcarly.github.io/docs/science/polymer-science/synthesis/darp.md

 DArp also provides a way to control the polymerisation.
 Generally monomers that are polymerised via DArp are mmore regioregular, and due to the coupling between Br and H, you will get a defined copolymer  i.e. A-B-A. In comparison, coupling with FeCl<sub>3</sub> which is typically used in CP synthesis, generally results in *random* copolymers and it then becomes difficult to determine the ratios incoporated in each polymer.

-Despite the advantages that this chemistry has over traditional methods, it is a shame that I didn't take advantage of it until late in my PhD.
-See [Side-projects](/phd/side-projects).

 **References**
 [1] Bohra, H. and M. Wang, _Direct Arylation Polymerization for Synthesizing a Library of Conjugated Porous Polymers Containing Thiophene-Flanked Building Blocks._ ACS Applied Polymer Materials, 2019. **1**(7): p.
 1697-1706.
 [2] Zhao, H., et al., _Facile Syntheses of Dioxythiophene-Based Conjugated Polymers by Direct C–H Arylation._ Macromolecules, 2012. **45**(19): p.
 7783-7790.**